Wind energy is a renewable energy source that captures wind power by harnessing wind turbines and windmills, which is then generated into electricity.

 decreases after a wind turbine is erected nearby.
 The community also receives an allocation of electricity directly from the local wind farms and at least 20% of the project’s shares are required to be offered to local residents,

 giving them the possibility to be financially invested in the wind energy project.

 The Danes have also chosen to give subsidies to companies that use green energy and increase their energy efficiency.
 This policy is different from other countries that employ surcharges and aims to encourage energy efficiency creativity

 What about wind power in Australia?

-In rural areas Australia-wide, windmills have been used for many decades to pump bore water or even river water for various uses on farms, so harnessing the power of wind is not new.
+In rural areas Australia-wide, windmills have been used for many decades to pump bore water or even river water for various uses on farms, so harnessing the clean power of wind is not new.

 Many parts of Australia, particularly southern regions, are quite windy, making them suitable for hosting wind turbines.
 Momentum Energy is proudly owned by the largest Australian energy generator of renewable energy, Hydro Tasmania.
 Hydro

 Tasmania’s operational wind farms are built in the prevailing westerly winds, the roaring 40s, which are a world class wind asset.
 Read more about Momentum Energy’s renewable energy.